rafi-zimraan/Applikasi-wisata/README.md

-# awesome_flutter
+# Submission Project Akhir Belajar Membuat Aplikasi Flutter untuk Pemula

 A new Flutter project.

 ## Getting Started

 This project is a starting point for a Flutter application And Submission Project Akhir Belajar Membuat Aplikasi Flutter untuk Pemula
 - There is a use of Stateless Widgets.
 - There is use of Stateful Widgets.
 - Have at least 2 (two) pages and implement Navigation.